simonrelet/react-behave/docs/composeRefs.md

 # composeRefs

-Compose the specified ref handlers into a single ref handler function.
+Compose the specified ref handlers into a single one.
-Each handler can either be a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs) or an object created with [`React.createRef`](https://reactjs.org/docs/react-api.html#reactcreateref).
+Each handler can either be a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs) or a Ref object (e.g. created by [`React.useRef`](https://reactjs.org/docs/hooks-reference.html#useref)).

 ## Usage